PostHog/posthog.com/contents/customers/4dayweek.md

 date: 2023-09-15
 ---

 [4DayWeek](https://4dayweek.io/) is the world’s largest job board for employers offering a better work-life balance than the traditional 9 to 5.
-Created by solo founder Phil McParlane, the platform has experience incredible growth since it was launched and is regularly featured in publications such as Time, Fortune and Bloomberg — success which Phil puts partly down to his decision to build in public.
+Created by solo founder Phil McParlane, the platform has experience incredible growth since it was launched and is regularly featured in publications such as Time, Fortune and Bloomberg — Phil credits some of this success down to his decision to build in public.

 “Building in public is a great way to get validation from the community,” says Phil.
 “It’s especially important in the early days of launching a product, when you want to get feedback, encourage discussion and ensure you’re staying accountable to all your promises!”